Xcraft-Inc/xcraft.ch/content/xcraft/infrastructure/client.md

 })();
 ```

 It's the most simpler connection.
-In this case, we are connecting to our own
+In this case, we are connecting to the server
-server and we are processing only the events which are dedicated to our client.
+and we are processing only the events which are dedicated to our client.

 The constructor can take some arguments.
 The first argument is the bus settings.
 You can specify these settings when it's necessary like in the case of servers